HewlettPackard/ironic-oneview-cli/README.rst

     | 2  | template-dcs-virt-enc4 | virt-enclosure-group | BL660c Gen9 1             |
     +----+------------------------+----------------------+---------------------------+

-After choosing a valid ``SPT``, the tool lists the available Server Hardware objects that match the chosen ``SPT``, and prompt you to choose the ones you want to use to create Ironic nodes.::
+After choosing a valid ``Server Profile Template``, the tool lists the available Server Hardware objects that match the chosen ``Server Profile Template``, and prompt you to choose the ones you want to use to create Ironic nodes.::

     Listing compatible Server Hardware objects...